tarpat/UTRegistrationNotifier/README.md

 1. Navigate to the specific course schedule page in Chrome that matches the URL pattern you set in `manifest.json`.
 2. The extension will automatically start running in the background on that page.
 3. It will refresh the page based on the interval set in `content.js`.
-4. If it finds a row matching the hardcoded instructor and status criteria, it will play the `beep-08b.mp3` sound and stop refreshing.
-You should hear the sound through your computer's speakers/headphones.

 ## Customization (Manual Code Edits)